Avatar

 See more on my curriculum vitae and research publications.

-Graduate Student Openings (Fall 2025): I look forward to hiring two PhD students who will be working on the topics related to (i) security and resiliency of real-time and CPS/IoT/V2X/edge systems, (ii) human-robot interactions, and (iii) building resource-aware ML systems.
+I look forward to hiring two PhD students who will be working on the topics related to (i) security and resiliency of real-time and CPS/IoT/V2X/edge systems, (ii) quantum cyber-physical systems, and (iii) building resource-aware real-time machine learning frameworks.
 Students with prior research experience, expertise in Systems (operating systems, embedded systems programming, Linux kernel development), and significant online presence (contributing to open-source tools, active visibility on GitHub or similar platforms) are strongly encouraged to contact me.

 Recent News

-• Auguest 2024 (#2)
+• March 2025 (#2)

-DeepTrustRT accepted to ECRTS'24!
+One paper accepted to ACM TCPS.
 Congratulations, Babar!

-• March 2024
+• March 2025 (#1)

-• February 2024 (#1)
+• February 2025

-• January 2024
+• January 2025 (#2)

 See older news here.